TonnyKen/IVFinalProject/README.md

 # IVFinalProject
 This is a project to visualize the regular pattern of email response behavior of an email user and his/her contacts.

-In this project.
-We use a dataset which contains the email information of a user and his/her contacts.
+Using a provided dataset which contains the email information of a user and his/her contacts, we want to figure out XXxx.

 # What kinds of problems we want to focus on
 There are three primary problems we want solve from the data.